-Scully was born in New Haven, Conn. in 1920.
+Scully was born in New Haven, Connecticut. in 1920.
 He stayed in his hometown and studied at Yale before beginning his teaching career there in 1947 as an art historian.
-Feeling scorned by the traditionalists who dominated the field, he started to feature architecture more prominently in his lectures on art history, and this soon became his calling card.
+Feeling scorned by the traditionalists who dominated the field, he started to feature architecture more prominently in his lectures on art history, which soon became his calling card.

 “I would have gone to law school had I not encountered his lectures early on.
-I took every class I could [with Scully] as an undergrad at Yale,” Kroloff said.
+I took every class I could [with Scully] as an undergrad at Yale.” – scully series host reed kroloff

-When Kroloff was a student, he was most impressed with Scully’s ability to ground architecture in popular culture.
-With an authoritative yet approachable style, he taught students how to see the built environment, and how to value architecture’s role in society.
+As a student, Kroloff was most impressed with Scully’s ability to ground architecture in popular culture.
+With an authoritative yet approachable style, Scully taught students how to see the built environment, and how to value architecture’s role in society.

-Furthermore, Scully didn't just chronicle the past.
+Scully didn’t just chronicle the past, either.
 Instead, according to Kroloff, he would turn to current events to critique Modernist orthodoxy.
-Witnessing firsthand the destructive toll Urban Renewal had on New Haven, Scully sprang into action as an early champion of historic preservation.
+Witnessing firsthand the destructive toll “urban renewal” had on New Haven, Scully sprang into action as an early champion of historic preservation.